-The undersigned 144 organizations are writing with an urgent request for you to reject the Better Care Reconciliation Act of 2017 on behalf of the 22 million Americans estimated to lose coverage, including hundreds of thousands of individuals with HIV, if the bill is enacted.
+The undersigned 145 organizations are writing with an urgent request for you to vote NO on the Motion to Proceed with voting on the Better Care Reconciliation Act of 2017 or any bill that repeals the Affordable Care and leaves millions of Americans uninsured, including tens of thousands of individuals with HIV.
 We are national, state, and local organizations representing people living with HIV and vulnerable to HIV, public health and medical providers, HIV/AIDS service organizations, housing providers, and advocates from across the United States.

-The BCRA would return America to a time when healthcare coverage was out of reach for too many people with HIV.
+The BCRA, or a modified version of it, would return America to a time when healthcare coverage was out of reach for too many people with HIV.
 The bill would cut billions of dollars from healthcare programs and offset billions of dollars through tax cuts, by retreating on the federal commitment to the Medicaid Program; phasing out of the Medicaid expansion; eroding key consumer protections that ensure access to essential services; reducing premium assistance for lower income individuals; and ending cost sharing assistance.
 Together these changes would be devastating to many people with HIV who would be left without affordable healthcare coverage options and would reverse recent gains in reducing HIV incidence and improving outcomes.